-The awards on First Arts Examinations (except in Pass Mathematical Physics) are: First Class Honours, Second Class Honours, Pass, Fail.
+The awards on First Arts Examinations are: First Class Honours, Second Class Honours, Pass, Fail.

 Honours may be awarded in individual subjects only at the Summer examinations and only to candidates who pass all three subjects at one sitting.

 The awards on Pass examinations are: Pass, Fail.